tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-19-implementing-two-factor-authentication-in-suave.markdown

 {% img center border /images/suave_two_factor/page.png 300 300 %}

 After creating change the 'Copy to output' property of the *page.liquid* file to 'Copy if newer' so that the view files are copied to the build output directory.
+This step is applicable for all the other view templates that we will be adding later

 > If you are using VS Code or atom editor, you need to do this property change manually by opening the *Suave.TwoFactorAuth.fsproj* file